dfw2gug/dfw2gug.org/src/jbake/content/blog/2016/september-2016.md

 One of the great strengths of Groovy is you usually can have the best of both worlds: pure Java level performance along with Groovy dynamic goodness.

+Presentation and code can be found [here on Dave's GitHub](https://github.com/dwclark/groovy-performance)

 ## Bio

 David Clark has been developing software since 1999.
 First on the Microsoft stack until 2003, then he transitioned to Java technologies (also in 2003), and became an avid Groovy user with version 1.0 in 2007.
 In the past he has worked in the telecommunications and financial/banking industries.
 He is currently employed as a principal engineer at [Research Now](https://www.researchnow.com/).
 At Research Now he develops high performance libraries, frameworks, applications, and DSL's for managing and analyzing Research Now's core data assets.